jasonjj333/EcommerceApplication/README.md

 ## Description
 A capstone project from HCL and Verizon to create a mock up e-commerce web application.
 ## Latest Update
 Added login page for users to sign in to.
 Users can log in as admin and be redirected to user-list.jps, or as customers and be redirected to temporary placeholder page.
 Incorrect login information results in redirect back to login page.
+Log in credentials now saved across pages.
 ## What To Improve
 - [x] Add 'Create New Account' Button to login page and redirect to [user-form.jsp](/WebContent/user-form.jsp)
 - [x] Prohibit accounts with existing email to be created in [user-form.jsp](/WebContent/user-form.jsp)